kellywoldseth/imageAPI/README.md

 Title: ImageAPI

-Description: Image API that allows a user to resize an image by visiting the /images endpoint and including query parameters filename, width, and height.
+Description: I built a server with multiple routes to handle taking parameter queries of filename, width, and height, and resizing the particular image to the desired width and height, then displaying that image on the server and saving it locally.

 This project is for the Full Stack Javascript Developer Nanodegre through Udacity for the "Backend Development" unit.